Raksha Bandhan – The Universal Oneness Day

-On the Raksha Bandhan day, the festivities start by the daybreak.
+On Raksha Bandhan day, the festivities start at daybreak.
 Everyone gets ready early and gathers for the worship of the deities.
-After invoking the blessings of the Gods, the sister performs brother’s aarti, puts tika and chawal (rice) on his forehead, and ties Rakhi.
+After invoking the blessings of the Gods, the sister performs the brother’s aarti, puts tika and chawal (rice) on his forehead, and ties Rakhi.
 Then she gives him sweets and gifts.
-The brother accepts her offerings and vows to take care of her and be by her side in the time of need.
+The brother accepts her offerings and vows to take care of her and be by her side in her time of need.
 As a token, he gives the sister a return gift and sweets.
 Emotions can be expressed through emails, greeting cards, and rakhis through the internet or mail in case siblings cannot meet in person.

 The festival is observed throughout the country but with different names and acts it is called Pavitropana in Gujarat, NaraliPurnima in Maharashtra, Goa, and Karnataka, JhulanPurnima in West Bengal, AvaniAvittam in South India, Odisha and Uttarakhand, Annual fair is organized in Amritsar on the occasion of Raksha Bandhan.

 Thousands of events highlight the importance of the Raksha Bandhan.
 For instance, in Mahabharata, when Sri Krishna kills Shishupaala with his weapon, Sudarshan-Chakra, his finger gets wounded.
 Seeing this Draupadi tears a piece of cloth from her sari and ties on the wound.
 And after quite some time, when Draupadi was insulted by the Kauravas, Sri Krishna rescues her by showering saris.
 In another incident, once Yudhishthira asked Sri Krishna how best he could guard himself against impending evils and catastrophes in the coming year.
 Sri Krishna advised him to observe the Raksha ceremony.